vivekparasharr/vivekparasharr.github.io/_posts/2020-05-23-an-introduction-to-github.markdown

 ---
 layout: post
-title: "[Git and GitHub] An Introduction to GitHub"
+title: "An Introduction to GitHub"
 categories: introduction github
 ---
 A three part article series on version control using Git and GitHub.